 How we protect you

 Once you’ve planned your holiday you can relax knowing know that our Code of Conduct means that you can expect high standards from our Members.
-You’ll also be reassured to know that all package and ‘Flight-Plus’ holidays that have been sold by ABTA Members are protected financially in the event of a company failure.
+You’ll also be reassured to know that all package and ‘Flight-Plus’ holidays that have been sold to you in the UK by ABTA Members are protected financially in the event of a company failure.
 This means that in the unlikely event your travel company goes out of business, we have a quick, clear and simple process for you to follow, so you’ll be able to continue your holiday as planned or get your money back.